 There is a lighthouse, Ital food restaurants, Love Lane and the best pizza in town at the German Bar.
 Are you on a low budget?
 Backpackers love to stay at ‘Judy House Cottages’, at the side road ‘West Mountain Road’.

-West End hotels of all kind of classes can be found anywhere on the Internet.
+West End hotels all kind of classes can be found anywhere on the Internet.

-Some are completed by a pool, because access to the ocean is through a staircase.
-The blue, clear ocean is deep down below the limestone cliffs.
-The cliffs are beautiful though with amazing views and fantastic snorkelling options.
+Some are completed by pool.
+The blue, crystal clear ocean is deep down below the limestone cliffs, which are accessible through a staircase.
+The cliffs are beautiful though with amazing views and fantastic snorkel options.
 Do you get the picture?

 7 mile beach at the (Norman Manley) Boulevard